Chocolate Chip Protein Cookies

 These chocolate chip protein cookies are the perfect healthy dessert.
 With 14 grams of protein per serving, this healthier treat is the perfect way to satisfy your sweet tooth.
 They’re chewy, filled with peanut butter and ready in 20 minutes!

-If you’re looking for the healthiest cookie ever, this might just it.
 These chocolate chip protein cookies are packed with peanut butter flavor, have 14 grams of protein per serving and are so easy to make.
+Like my chocolate protein cake!

 A lot of store bought protein cookies, like Lenny and Larry’s, are still loaded with artificial ingredients and are generally not as good for you as a homemade version.

-While I wouldn’t recommend a protein cookie as a meal replacement, they make a great snac or healthy dessert!
-If you love this recipe, try my protein cookie dough or chickpea cookies next!
+While I wouldn’t recommend a protein cookie as a meal replacement, they make a great snack or healthy dessert!
+If you love this recipe, try my protein cookie dough, chickpea blondies or chickpea cookies next!

 STEP 1: In a mixing bowl, whisk together the eggs, peanut butter, sugar and vanilla until smooth.